CateSchool/AdvancedCS/p5js/8-Git/README.md

 ## Collaborating through Git

-**Under Construction**

 Let's assume two people are collaborating on a project (repo).

 PARTNER 1
 1. Create the repo following the steps above
-2. Add a collaborator
+2. Add a collaborator:
+   1. On GitHub.com, navigate to the main page of the repository.
+   2. Under your repository name, click Settings.
+   3. In the left sidebar, click Manage access.
+   4. Click Invite a collaborator.

 PARTNER 2
 1. Accept the collaborator invitation (you’ll probably get an email)
 2. Clone it down to your machine

+`git clone yourGitURLHere`

-3. Create a new branch
+1. Create a new branch
-4. Open up the repo in your text editor and add the project
+2. Open up the repo in your text editor and add the project
-5. Add, commit and push that code to your branch GitHub
+3. Add, commit and push that code to your branch GitHub
-6. Create a pull request to merge your branch into main
+4. Create a pull request to merge your branch into main
-7. Add your partner as a reviewer
+5. Add your partner as a reviewer

 PARTNER 1
 ... to be completed